mattbrictson/airbrussh/README.md

 In the meantime, if you have other ideas for improvements to Airbrussh, please open a [GitHub issue](https://github.com/mattbrictson/airbrussh/issues/new).

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-Airbrussh is designed to work against multiple versions of SSHKit and Ruby.
-In order to test this, we use the environment variable `sshkit` in order to run the tests against a specific version.
-The combinations of sshkit and ruby we support are specified in [.travis.yml](.travis.yml).
-To test all the versions locally, there is a `test_all.rb` bin file.
-This installs the gems and runs the tests for each sshkit version in [.travis.yml](.travis.yml). *Note: this will update your `Gemfile.lock` as each SSHKit gem version is installed.
-The gem version is restored to the default when the script exits.*

 ## Contributing

 Contributions are welcome!
 Read [CONTRIBUTING.md](CONTRIBUTING.md) to get started.